thefirstofthe300/Showbot/CONTRIBUTING.md

 ## Workflow

 1. [Fork the repo](https://github.com/rikai/Showbot/fork),
-2. Branch from the branch `branch-from-here`,
+2. Branch from `devel`,
-    * `git checkout -b BRANCHTYPE/issue-or-descriptive-name branch-from-here`
+    * `git checkout -b BRANCHTYPE/issue-or-descriptive-name devel`
     * `BRANCHTYPE` should be `FEATURE` for features, `BUG` for bugs,
     * `issue-or-descriptive-name` should be the issue number _or_ a descriptive name of what is being implemented
 3. Make the change,